usdot-fhwa-stol/asn1-specification-splitter/README_All_modules.md

 # Step 5: Run dependency resolver test
 pytest tests/test_dependency_resolver.py

-# Step 6: Run the end-to-end splitter as a plain Python script
+# Step 6: Run the end-to-end splitter as a plain Python script(make sure  you have the individual spec files generated)
 # a) Navigate to tests folder from root
 cd tests
 # b) run the command